 1. What is the Key Executive Leadership MPA Program?

-3. What is the application deadline?
+4. What are the application deadlines?

 No, the GRE is not required for admission to the Key Executive Leadership MPA Program.
 See program requirements.

-Students who wish to reduce their credit load of the Key Executive Leadership MPA may be eligible to transfer credit from Key Executive Leadership Certificates or approved OPM courses.
+7. Can I transfer credit into the program?
+Students who wish to reduce their credit load of the Key Executive Leadership MPA may be eligible to transfer credit from other completed masters programs.
 Please contact the program advisor for additional information.

-7. What is included in the cost of the program?
+8. What is the total cost of the Key Executive Leadership MPA program?

-4400 Massachusetts Ave, NW
+4400 Massachusetts Ave NW

-Washington, DC 20016
+Washington, DC 20016.

+To visit the program office, please come to the Watkins Building.
 Click here for directions to AU's campus.